slanglab/freq-e/README.md

 1. Create a `FreqEstimate` object and use the built-in training and 10-fold cross-validation method with logistic regression.
 2. Use the `infer_freq()` method and pass in a pre-trained scikit-learn linear model (e.g. `Logistic_Regression`).
 Here the model class is restricted to scikit-learn models that have a `.decision_function()` method.
 3. Use the `infer_freq()` method and pass in the predicted probabilities of the positive class of the test set.

+# Citing
+If you use this software please cite our paper.
+Here is the [Bibtex entry](https://kakeith.github.io/bibtex/keith18emnlp.bib).

+# Contact
+Contact the software authors with any questions: Katherine Keith (kkeith@cs.umass.edu) and Brendan O'Connor (brenocon@cs.umass.edu).